open-xcm-tools/xcm-js-tools/packages/simple-xcm/README.md

 ];
 ```

-> Note: In the `composeTransfer` method, all arguments representing locations can be passed as strings.
-In this case, the library will retrieve them from the `Registry` storage.
+> Notice we used strings where an asset ID or a location is expected.
+These strings represent the in-registry names of these assets/locations.
+The `composeTransfer` utilizes this fact and resolves the actual asset IDs and locations via the `Registry`.

 Additionally, the `simple-xcm` library automatically sorts and deduplicates assets, relieving users of the need to manage these tasks manually.
 This functionality is essential due to the peculiarities of XCM decoding.
 By handling sorting and deduplication automatically, the library ensures that users can focus on their core functionalities without being concerned about the complexities of XCM asset management.